nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Finding a member: `find member`

 As your software project is growing and your team is getting bigger, you are no longer able to find specific team members.
-Fret not, you can find your team members easily with the `find member` command.
+You can find your team members easily with the `find member` command.

 The `find member` command allows you to find all team members whose names or emails contain any of the given keywords.
 The members with matching names will be shown in the member list in the [current team section](#current-team-section)